peterklijn/blogposts/professional-scala-development-in-sublime/professional_scala_development_in_sublime.md

 - [ScalaFormat][subl-scalaformat]
 - [Sidebar enhancements][subl-sidebar]

-Wow, wait a second Peter, what's all this?
+> "Wow, wait a second Peter, what's all this?"

 No worries, I'll explain why you need these plugins, and if you then still decide you don't need them, no problem, it's a free world.

 **All Autocomplete:**

 By default Sublime Text recognizes variables, classes and about everything else you type in your current document.
 So the next time you type it, it will try to auto complete it for you.
-Pretty need, but also a bit primitive as it is scoped to only your current document.
+Pretty neat, but also a bit primitive as it is scoped to your current document only.
 All Autocomplete extends this range to all open tabs.
 Sublime does not understand Scala (or any other programming language) so can't intelligently suggest that someMethod is part of SomeClass and will always suggest someMethod if you type the first few letters.
-Therefor limiting the suggestions to all open tabs instead of your entire project is enough.
+Therefore limiting the suggestions to all open tabs, instead of your entire project, is enough.

 **Case Conversion:**

-In case you often switch between camelCase and snake_case and back (a.k.a. writing Spray JSON Marshallers) or whatever other scenario you can imagine.
-You must have come to the point that this feels like something that you shouldn't do by hand.
-Well luckily for you its only a little `ctrl+alt+c ctrl+alt+<letter of case you want>` away.
+In case you often switch between camelCase and snake_case and back (a.k.a. writing Spray JSON Marshallers) or whatever other scenario you can imagine, you must have come to the point that this feels like something that you shouldn't do by hand.
+Well luckily for you it's only a little `ctrl+alt+c ctrl+alt+<letter of case you want>` away.
 Or just use the Command Palette (`cmd+shift+p`) and fuzzy search your case.

 **FileDiffs:**